adg29/vanishingny/README.md

 # About Vanishing NY

-As more buildings, businesses, and venues in NY vanish, the contributes to this data repository help visualized and commemorate their impact and history.
+As more buildings, businesses, and venues in NY vanish, the contributoions to this data repository help visualize and commemorate their impact and history.

 ## Data

-Use the `csv` data to create useful graphics and interactive visualizations.

 Both `txt` and `csv` contain identical data, but in different formats.
 These files contain the most recent data that has been cobtributed to the project.
+Use the `csv` data to create useful graphics and interactive visualizations.

-`python txt2csv.py` converts `txt` formatted data into `csv`.
+`txt2csv.py` converts `txt` formatted data into `csv`.
 Run this command if you add new data to the txt files.

 Or add the data directly to the CSV.